u-siem/u-siem-core/README.md

 ## Node Types

 ### Kernel
-The kernel will be executed in a single thread with high priority and will be responsible of scaling the nuimber of nodes of each type if it detects a congestion in a element.
+The kernel will be executed in a single thread with high priority and will be responsible of scaling the number of nodes of each type if it detects a congestion in a element.
 It will alse route messages between nodes.

 ### Commander
 This component will accept commands from a user and sent it to be routed by the kernel to specific nodes.